Repository configuration

 .

-This means by default the disk space will be still used to store the cached items.
-The location can be specified by the path
+This means that, by default, the disk space is still used to store the cached items.

 <DataStore class="org.apache.jackrabbit.aws.ext.ds.S3DataStore">